remote-how-iwo/adhlal/CLIENT_ONBOARDING.md

 # Adhlal ETL – Client On-Boarding Guide

-_Updated: May 2025_
+_Updated: June 2024_

 ## 1. What problem does this solve?

 You have exported thousands of chat conversations from the **AI-Mentor** platform.
-Hidden inside every chat are valuable signals about students' motivation, experience, and satisfaction.
+Hidden inside every chat are valuable signals about your users' (e.g., students, employers) motivation, experience, and satisfaction.

 The **Adhlal ETL** pipeline turns those raw CSV exports into a **clean, structured database** (or CSV file) that you can slice & dice in Excel, Power BI or any BI tool you like.

 * ETL = **E**xtract → **T**ransform → **L**oad.
 * "Transform" is powered by OpenAI.
-The model reads each student's answers and fills in a validated JSON schema.
+The model reads each user's answers and fills in a validated JSON schema, defined by a survey-specific configuration file.
-* "Load" writes everything into a Postgres table called `student_feedback` (or, if you prefer, into a new CSV file).
+* "Load" writes everything into a Postgres table (the name can vary based on configuration) or, if you prefer, into a new CSV file.

 ---